oneapi-src/oneDNN/rfcs/20201119-change-memory-init-behavior/README.md

 In order to guarantee a., we currently zero initialize the padded area of the memories when the handle is set (either during memory creation, or when `set_data_handle` is called).
 This approach has a few caveats:
-- setting the memory handle is blocking since setting a handle also initializes the memory.
-This causes stalls on the GPU side.
+- since `set_data_handle` also initializes the memory it is currently a blocking operation that cannot be done asynchronously.
+In particular, this function  takes no stream as argument and does not return an event.
+So on GPU, we have no other option than do the memory initialization in a service stream (part of the engine) and wait for it to complete.
 - we can have a large overhead of zero padding since framework integration cannot keep all memory objects alive, so they recreate them and set data handles frequently (see [Appendix A](#appendix-a)).